Thomas Tuchel explains Chelsea team selection to face FC Porto

 Thomas Tuchel has delivered his reasoning for his team selection to face FC Porto in the Champions League.

-Chelsea face the Portuguese side at the Ramon Sanchez-Pizjuan Stadium in Spain for the first leg of the quarter-final tie.
+Chelsea face the Portuguese side at the Estadio Ramón Sánchez-Pizjuán in Spain for the second leg of the quarter-final tie.
+Tuchel's men have a two nil advantage following goals from Mason Mount and Ben Chilwell last Wednesday.

-Tuchel has made five changes to his that suffered the heavy defeat to West Brom at Stamford Bridge on Saturday afternoon.
+Tuchel has made three changes to his side that comfortably beat Crystal Palace in the Premier League at the weekend.

-Chelsea XI to face FC Porto: Mendy; Azpilicueta, Christensen, Rudiger; James, Jorginho, Kovacic, Chilwell; Mount, Havertz, Werner
+Chelsea XI to face FC Porto: Mendy, Azpilicueta, Silva, Rudiger, James, Kante, Jorginho, Chilwell, Mount, Havertz, Pulisic

-Bench: Kepa, Caballero, Silva, Emerson, Alonso, Ziyech, Kante, Zouma, Giroud, Hudson-Odoi, Pulisic, Abraham
+Bench: Kepa, Caballero, Zouma, Christensen, Emerson, Alonso, Hudson-Odoi, Ziyech, Abraham, Giroud, Werner

-On the team selection, Tuchel said on Silva starting on the bench: "He had only half an hour and all the other guys are totally fit, so it's not the moment to improve your fitness levels in a quarter-final.
-We need 100 per cent physical level.
-Thiago is an important player but he's not fully fit for 90 minutes on the highest level."
+On the team selection, Tuchel said: "We had a light injury unfortunately in training yesterday which was very sad so Kova is out.
+The same with Andreas Christensen.
+We did not manage to make him fully fit after his muscle issues from the first leg so these are the two concerns, but we have Thiago back in the squad.
+Not too many changes because we are on a good run."

-On Kante being on the bench: "It's not a blow as we have him on the bench, I am delighted about that.
-We are happy to have him on the bench, to finish the game for us."
+He added: "It was out of my hands as the decision happened because of training.
+I would've loved to have N'Golo from the bench so he could finish the game.
+He feels good and is recovered."

 Follow Absolute Chelsea on: Twitter | Facebook | Instagram | YouTube